 The P0441 code is a relatively minor code related to the evaporative emission control system.
 It’s not especially common, either, showing up more often on Chryslers than on other makes of vehicle.

 Aside from lighting up the maintenance indicator on your dash, the P0441 code won’t have much effect on your system.
 Learn more about what causes the P0441 code and how to fix it below.

 P0441 Code Definition: Evaporative emission control system incorrect purge flow

 What Does P0441 Mean?

 If this code triggers, it means your ECU detected the purge flow isn’t happening correctly.
-This could mean there are either too few or too many vapors running from the charcoal canister back into the engine.
+There may be either too few or too many vapors running from the charcoal canister back into the engine.

 There is a vacuum switch on the purge valve that sends data about the airflow to the ECU.
-P0441 often triggers when this switch stays closed when the system should be purging.
-This isn’t the only potential cause of this trouble code, though, as you’ll see below.
+P0441 often triggers when this switch stays closed when the system should be purging, but it isn’t the only potential cause of this trouble code, though, as you’ll see below.

 What Are The Symptoms Of The P0441 Code?

 Possibly, you won’t notice any changes in how your car drives.
 If you do, it’s likely to be mild.
 The main symptoms of a P0441 code are:

 - The gas cap is loose or damaged